Daniel-Chin/Python_Lib/readme.md

 Tools to do graphics in the terminal.
 `clearLine`: fill the current line with ' ' (whitespace)
 `eastAsianStrLen`: length of str as displayed on terminal (so chinese characters and other fullwidth chars count as 2 or more spaces)
 `displayAllColors`: display all colors that your terminal supports.
+`printTable`: print a table in the terminal.

 ## httpmim.py
 HTTP man in middle.
 Prints all traffic.
 Useful for investigating how http works.
 Although Chrome Dev Tools prolly have something like this already.